-One of the many things Adeyemi does well is the ability to catch the emotions of her readers with her beautiful writing style.
+One of the many things Adeyemi does well is catching the emotions of her readers with her beautiful writing style.
 There are many parts in this book where the rawness of her description utterly wrecked me.
 Here’s an example:

-Adeyemi doesn’t write to tell a story, in this book, she writes to touch the soul.
-I cried, laughed, and screamed countless times while reading this book.
+Adeyemi doesn’t just write to tell a story—she writes to touch the soul.
+I cried, laughed, and screamed countless times while reading.

 Also, Adeyemi brilliantly mirrors the condition of African Americans to that of the Majis people.

-After magic disappeared, Majis are targeted and killed.
+After magic disappears, Majis are targeted and killed.
 They are forced to live in poor conditions, and when they enter the “stocks,” or prison, it’s hard for them to leave.
-Today, African Americans are facing a similar plight with living restriction due to economic growth within their community and the prison system which is filled with primarily African Americans.
+Today, African Americans are facing a similar plight, such as dealing with living restrictions due to gentrification within their communities and along with battling the statistics showing that the prison system is primarily filled with African Americans.

 “Those stuck in the stocks toil endlessly, erecting palaces, building roads mining coal, and everything in between . . .
 It’s no more than a state-sentenced death sentence.
 An excuse to round up my people . . .”
 (P. 28)

 It’s hard to overlook the significant message Adeyemi was sending to her readers.
-The hate that separates the people in this novel is the same hate we experience and give in reality.
+The hate that separates the people in this novel is the same hate we experience and give in reality today.
 I was entertained and educated.
-I was made to see how we perpetuate our negativity to justify survival and superiority.
-You’ll learn, if you haven’t already, why movement matters, why taking power back matters, why change is worth everything you have to give.
+I was able to see how we perpetuate our negativity to justify survival and superiority.
+You’ll learn, if you haven’t already, why movements matter, why taking power back matters, why change is worth everything you have to give.

 Overall, I enjoyed this book immensely!
 This is definitely my first five-star rating of this year!
-If you’re interested in rich history, power struggles, and fantasy, be sure to add this book to your reading list!
+If you’re interested in rich history, power struggles, and fantasy, be sure to add Children of Blood and Bone to your reading list!